 The electric utility shall ensure the forecast is generally aligned with the energy efficiency potential assessment, including alignment of baseline conditions such as new housing and commercial building starts, appliance saturations, employment growth, federal standards, building codes, and program offerings.

-The electric utility shall provide explicit data on anticipated adoption of electric vehicles, electrified heating, such as heat pumps, and other electrification technologies and the documentation of expected penetration rates, charging or usage profiles, seasonal impacts, and the resulting effects on system load and system non-coincident peak.
+The electric utility shall provide explicit data on anticipated adoption of electric vehicles and other electrification technologies and the documentation of expected penetration rates, charging or usage profiles, seasonal impacts, and the resulting effects on system load and system non-coincident peak.

-The electric utility shall ensure the forecast accounts for the effects of electricity prices, real price of competitive energy sources, and rate design on customer usage.
+The electric utility shall ensure the forecast considers the effects of electricity prices, real price of competitive energy sources, and rate design on customer usage.
 The electric utility shall include the price elasticity of demand, and the impacts of approved rate structures such as time-of-use rates, demand charges, and dynamic pricing mechanism.

 The electric utility shall provide descriptive statistics for key data inputs.